typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 There is no such thing as data without a schema, at least if you want to derive significant value from it.
 It's either explicitly defined (like in relational databases), or implicitly at the user level.
 Given the degree of complexity of highly interconnected data captured by graphs, the lack of consistency becomes a significant hurdle to adopt graph databases.

-**Writing the Graph Queries Itself**
+**Writing Complex Graph Queries**

 Writing the right graph queries that will interrogate the graph database has its challenges.
 You need to be explicit in defining the path to traverse between data instances.
-Given that your data model governs the paths between your data instances, you have to design your queries specific to the way you defined your model.
+Given that your data model governs the paths between your data instances, you must design your queries specific to the way you defined your model.

-What makes this particularly challenging is that you may not have modelled your data in the most generic, consistent and conceptually correct model (e.g., sometimes you defined a relationship as a node, other times as an edge).
+What makes this particularly challenging is that you may not have modelled your data in the most generic, consistent and conceptually correct model (e.g., sometimes you defined a certain concept as a node, other times as an edge).
 As a consequence, your queries may not be touching the right data.
 Each question you want to ask the graph needs a custom graph query, written based on your custom domain model, which may not provide the most optimal path for querying.
-Therefore, you may for example not be able to abstract the graph query into functions that would take your user's input as an argument, and reuse those functions across multiple use cases.
+Therefore, you may not be able to abstract the graph query into functions that would take your user's input as an argument and reuse those functions across multiple use cases.

 Writing graph queries is already a challenging task as you need to understand graph algorithms and data structures.
 With the additional challenge of not being able to abstract and reuse your graph queries to the point where you can just focus on your problem domain, adopting graph databases becomes very hard.

-To address these challenges, TypeDB abstracts away the low levels of a graph database by implementing a type system.
-This abstracts away the low-level implementation details of the graph and lets you adopt the technology without a steep learning curve.

 ## Modelling and Defining Schema

 ### Modelling Philosophy of Property Graphs

-The graph model consists primarily of nodes and relationships that have names called labels.
-Relationships are directed and visualised as arrowheads.
-Both have properties (in the form of key/value pairs) and are called property names.
+As the name suggests, graph databases are based on [graph theory](https://en.wikipedia.org/wiki/Graph_theory) as the foundation for the data model.
+They consist of the following key attributes:

+1. Data is modelled as nodes, relationships (or edges), properties and labels
+2. Nodes can have properties
+3. Nodes can have tags with one or more labels
+4. Relationships are directed and connect two nodes
+5. Relationships can have properties

 As relationships are directed, they always have a start and an end node.
 To give a label to a relationship, the concept of "verbing" is used.
-For example, we can say that a man is "married to" a woman, and create the relationship `MARRIED_TO` to represent that marriage.
+For example, we can say that a man is "married to" a woman and create the relationship `MARRIED_TO` to represent that marriage.

-However, the graph model doesn't directly map to a conceptual model or ER diagram, as nodes and edges don't always directly map to entities and relationships.
-Graph databases also offer no native support for concepts such as, for example, ternary relations, n-ary relations or roles.
-Therefore, to implement a graph model, we must first go through a normalisation process and map our conceptual model (ER diagram) to the graph model.
+However, because of their directed and binary nature, graph edges don't directly map to relationships in a conceptual model or ER diagram.
+To translate such a conceptual model to a graph database, therefore, we must first go through a normalisation process.

 ![Graph Database Normalisation](../images/comparisons/graph-normalisation.png)
 *In a graph database we need to map our conceptual model to the graph model.*

-### Concept Level Modelling
+### Conceptual Modelling

-TypeDB provides a concept-level schema that fully implements the Entity-Relationship (ER) model.
-TypeDB's schema is a type system that implements the principles of knowledge representation and reasoning.
+TypeDB implements a higher-level model that fully implements the Entity-Relationship (ER) model.
+TypeDB's schema is a type system that allows you to model your domain based on logical and object-oriented principles, composed of entity, relationship and attribute types, as well as type hierarchies, roles and rules.

-Unlike in a graph database, this means that we can map any ER Diagram directly to how we implement it in TypeQL, avoiding the need to go through a normalisation process.
-In TypeDB, we create a direct mapping of the ER Diagram with entities, relations, attributes and roles to how we implement it later in code.
-By modelling at the conceptual level using a type system, we avoid the need to go through a normalisation process that would otherwise be required in a graph database.
+This means that TypeDB allows you to represent your data directly at a conceptual level.
+In other words, we can map any ER Diagram directly to how we implement it in TypeQL, avoiding the need to go through a normalisation process that would otherwise be required in a graph database.

 ![TypeDB abstraction](../images/comparisons/typedb-abstraction-over-graph.png)
 *TypeDB's type system is a direct implementation of a conceptual model.*

-### Hyper-relational Modelling
+### Hypergraph Theory

-A central component of TypeDB's type system is its ability to represent hyper-relations and hyper-entities (in TypeDB, entities, relations and attributes are first class modelling constructs).
-While in a binary graph a relation or edge is just a *pair* of vertices, a *hyper-relation (*or *hyper-edge)* is a *set* of vertices.
+A central component of TypeDB's conceptual model is the use of hypergraph theory to represent [hyper-relations](https://blog.vaticle.com/modelling-data-with-hypergraphs-edff1e12edf0) and hyper-entities.
+While in a binary graph a relation or edge is just a *pair* of vertices, a *hyper-relation* (or *hyper-edge)* is a *set* of vertices.

-This enables us to natively model concepts such as n-ary relationships, nested relationships or cardinality-restricted relationships.
+This enables us to natively model important concepts such as n-ary relationships, nested relationships or cardinality-restricted relationships.
 Using these constructs, we can easily create complex knowledge models that can evolve flexibly.
-Hyper-entities are defined as entities with multiple instances for one attribute type, which is not possible in a graph database.
+Hyper-entities are defined as entities with multiple instances for one attribute type.

 TypeDB's hypergraph formalism is based on three premises: